pvavra/temp-ipsy/docs/cluster/cecile/software.md

 ### Load the Ipsy environment (recommended method)

-Instead of loading every package individually, an evironment (containing only the newest version of each package) can be activated.
+Instead of loading every package individually, you can activate an evironment containing only the newest version of each package.

 === "Current stack"